 To measure the body composition we use Bioelectrical Impedance Analysis (BIA) technology.
 It involves passing harmless electric currents through the body to measure the tissue-specific impedance.
-BCA with BIA analyses the body as a whole (total body composition) and also per individual body segment, each arm, each leg and the trunk (segmental body composition).
+It analyses the body as a whole (total body composition) and also the individual body segments, each arm, each leg and the trunk (segmental body composition).
 It estimates the percentage of fat inside the trunk of the body, known as the Visceral Fat, which is a higher predictor of health risk than total body fat.

 The test also provides body typing into one of the nine body types distinquishable with Body Composition Analysis, depending on the content in both fat and muscle.
 This classification is superior to the 3 body types distinguishable with the Body Mass Index which takes into account only the weight and height.
 Body composition analysis with BIA also provides the phase angle, a measure of cellular health, the sarcopenic index, a measure of the muscle content of the body, the Basal Metabolic Rate, the calculated energy expenditure at absolute rest, and the leg muscle score, depeding on the muscle content of the legs.